plausible/docs/docs/webflow-integration.md

 Click on the "**+ Add goal**" button to go to the goal creation form.
 Select `Custom event` as the goal trigger and enter the name of the custom event you are triggering.
 The names must be an exact match to the one on your site for the conversions to show up in your analytics dashboard.

-So in our example where you added a goal name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).
+So in our example where we added a goal name `plausible-event-name=Form+Submit`, the goal to add to your Plausible account is `Form Submit` (plus is replaced by a space).

 <img alt="Add your custom event goal" src={useBaseUrl('img/form-submission-custom-event-goal-webflow.png')} />

-Next, click on the "**Add goal**" button and you’ll be taken back to the Goals page.
+Next, click on the "**Add goal**" button and you'll be taken back to the Goals page.

 ### 5. Your goal should now be ready and tracking